 - Do not give your child two doses to make up for one missed dose.

-It may take several days for your child to start feeling better after starting this medicine and it may also take several further days before the full benefit is seen.
+It may take several days for your child to start feeling better after starting this medicine and it may also take several more days before the full benefit is seen.

-What are the possible side effects of this medicine?
+What are the possible side effects of erythromycin?

 Your child may have some of these side effects while he or she takes erythromycin.
 Check with your child’s doctor if your child continues to have any of these side effects, and they do not go away, or they bother your child: